Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

     return new_book.to_dict(), 201
 ```

-If we look across these two functions, the significant differences are:
+If we look across these functions, the significant differences are:
-* The function names: `create_author` and `create_book`
+* The function names: `create_author`, `create_book_with_author` and `create_book`
-* The name of the new model variable: `new_author` and `new_book`
+* The name of the new model variables: `new_author` and `new_book`
 * The name of the class which calls `from_dict`: `Author` and `Book`
 * The `create_book_with_author` route adds an `author_id` to the dictionary passed to `Book.from_dict`

 All of our other actions are the same:
 1. We store the request body in a variable named `request_body`
 2. We try to create a model, and if it raises an exception we share the same error
-3. We add and commit the new model
+3. We add and commit the new model to the database
-4. We call `to_dict` on the new model and return the dictionary of data and a 201 status code
+4. We call `to_dict` on the new model and return the dictionary of model data and a 201 status code

 We are repeating a lot of the same steps in these functions!
 This should signal to us that we could refactor most of the work to a single shared function.
 We'll address refactoring these three functions shortly, but let's continue to examine our route files for further routes we could D.R.Y. up.